 How do you simplify an overwhelming task system?

-Before restructuring anything, count the number of places where tasks currently live — most people find between three and six capture locations contributing to overwhelm.
-Start by eliminating any tool you haven’t opened in seven days.
+Before restructuring anything, count the number of places where tasks currently live (most people find between three and six capture locations contributing to overwhelm).
+Start by eliminating any tool you have not opened in seven days.
 Then move everything remaining into one system with a hard cap of five active items.
 The 30-day rule is key: delete any task that has sat untouched for a month without consequence, as these phantom tasks create guilt without value.

 What tools work best for minimalist task management?

 The best minimalist task tool is whichever one requires the fewest steps to add and check off a task.
-A plain notes app (Apple Notes, Google Keep), a paper notebook, or a single-purpose app like Todoist set to a flat list view all work well.
+As of 2026, three options cover most use cases: a plain notes app (Apple Notes, Google Keep) for digital minimalists, a paper notebook (Leuchtturm1917, Field Notes) for analog-first users, or a single-purpose app like Todoist set to a flat list view if cross-device sync matters.
 The defining feature of a minimalist tool is what it lacks: no complex project hierarchies, no dependency chains, no mandatory categorization.
 If the tool requires a tutorial, it is too complex for minimalist use.

 Can minimalist task management work for complex projects?